Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

 # Request and response
-There are several challenges related to handling geospatial features iN REST APIs.
+There are several challenges related to handling geospatial features in REST APIs.
 There is a distinction between retrieving geometries in the result (response) and supplying a geometry in the call (request).

 Note that when requesting information, for example about cadastral parcels, users do not necessarily require the geometry.
 A name or parcel ID may be sufficient.
 Geometries can also be part of the request, for example as a spatial filter or when creating or updating a spatial feature.
 When geometry is part of the request or response, several rules apply, which are described below.